Dynabyte/marley/README.md

 </pre>

 **REGISTRATION**<br>
 If a face is found but the person is unknown to Marley, the user can register with their name as prompted by the application.
+Upon registering the user will is asked to enter their name and they have the option to enable Google calendar notifications.
+If they choose to enable notifications a Google calendar consent window is shown.
-Upon registering the user will is asked to enter their name and then stand still for a few seconds as the application records a 2 second video, splits that into 60 images and sends a registration request to the backend with the following format:
+After that the user is asked to stand still for a few seconds as the application records a 2 second video, splits that into 60 images and sends a registration request to the backend with the following format:

 <pre>
 {